 Modify This for You

-I originally got from somewhere else, but that I now do all the time!
+I originally got it from somewhere else, but I now do it all the time!
 My class LOVES this and it meets the needs of so many different types of learners.
-You can change the sentence, change the theme, change the topic, and all of these changes spark interest for your learners.
+You can change the sentence, change the theme, change the topic, and all of these changes spark interest in your learners.
 This means this idea does not have to be JUST a St. Patrick’s Day Literacy idea.

 Finally, students can take these sentences and describing words and use them in their writing journals to write awesome sentences and draw illustrations to match.